User Authentication: Everything You Need to Know

 What Is User Authentication?

 User authentication is a crucial security process that deals with verifying identity when a user tries to access a network.
 This process further covers the registration and login processes.
-Whenever a new user visits a website and registers for an account, they have to create a unique ID and a passkey for the same.
+Whenever a new user visits a website and registers for an account, they have to create a unique ID and a passkey.

 How Does User Authentication Work?

 The primary use of user authentication is to deal with human and machine interaction.
-Generally, when a user tries to access a network, they must prove their identity via the unique ID and the password they had provided.
-These unique credentials allow the system to recognize the user and authorize the access and transfer of credentials from the user to the machine or network.
+Generally, when a user tries to access a network, they must prove their identity via the unique ID and password they provide.
+These individualized credentials allow the system to recognize the user and authorize the access to and transfer of information from the user to the machine or vice versa.

 Here is a 3-task process that will simplify the concept and functions of user authentication:

-1. It manages the connection between the user and the computer.
+1. It manages the connection between the user and the computer/website/server.

 3. It decides whether the user will get access or not.

 User authentication is a simple process requiring users to use their credentials to log in to your website.
-These credentials are further sent to the authentication server, which compares the information with the previously filled credentials in the user's file.
+These credentials are then sent to the authentication server, which compares the information with the previously filled credentials in the user's file.
 If the authentication server finds a match of information, the system grants access to accounts.
-Whereas if the match is not found, the system declines access.
+Conversely, if a match is not found, the system declines access.

-A user authentication system offers several features, like recognizing suspicious activity when unsuccessful attempts are made, and alternative authentication methods like a one-time password or password reset.
+A good user authentication system offers multiple features, like recognizing suspicious activity when unsuccessful attempts are made, and alternative authentication methods like a one-time password or password reset.
+Advanced authentication options can also include biometrics such as facial recognition or fingerprint sensors.

 Types of Authentication

 As a business owner, user authentication is essential for your website to nullify all unwanted and unauthorized attempts to access information in your users' accounts.
-To understand the several authentication methods, you must understand the authentication factor.
+To understand the several authentication methods, you must understand authentication factors.

 Knowledge factors

-Knowledge factors refer to the factors the user must know to log in to their account successfully.
+Knowledge factors refer to pieces of information the user must personally know or be aware of to log in to their account successfully.
 Several things can come under knowledge factors, like the username, PIN, or password.
 However, there are challenges associated with it as it is a moderately easy job to guess these factors.
+Security questions can also be an extra layer of knowledge verification.

 Inheritance factors

-Inheritance factors are the biological characteristics of a user, which are involved in user auth methods like fingerprint and facial recognition processes.
+Inheritance factors are the biological characteristics of a user, which are involved in user authentication methods like fingerprint and facial recognition processes.
 These factors include all the biometric authentication factors available.
-Authentication of this kind is comparatively tougher to crack, providing you and your user better safety.
+Authentication of this kind is comparatively tougher to crack, providing both you and your user higher standards of safety.

 Possession factors

 Possession factors include all the items that a user should have to log in successfully.
-Position factors generally include one-time password tokens, ID cards, key fobs, or any other physically possessed items that can perform a successful login to your user's account.
+Possession factors generally include one-time password tokens, ID cards, key fobs, or any other physically possessed items that can perform a successful login to your user's account or grant access to a system or computer.

 User Authentication vs. User Authorization

-Authentication refers to the process of verification of your user, whereas authorization can be defined as verifying the user's access to the data.
+Authentication refers to the process of verifying your user, whereas authorization can be defined as verifying the user's access to the data.
 In simple words, authentication includes passwords, biometric information, or any other verification method required by your website to register your user successfully.

-On the other hand, authorization refers to the settings implemented and maintained by your website that limit and analyze your user's access to data.
+On the other hand, authorization refers to the settings implemented and maintained by your website that limit and analyze your user's access to information.
+Once a user has been logged in and authenticated and may access your site, their type or level of authorization dictates exactly what they may see, edit, share, etc.

 Methods of User Authentication

 We have discussed the different types of user authentication, and we now know that it can be categorized into three types: knowledge, possession, and inheritance.
-However, these three factors have several types and methods, classified into two categories based on their large-scale uses.
+These three categories have several types and methods, but all differentiate between being either password based authentication or password-less based authentication.
+Some of the most recent exciting updates to authentication have come in the proliferation of password-less based forms, such as Multi-factor authentication and adaptive authentication.

 Password-based User Authentication

-Password-based user authentication is a tried-and-tested user authentication method used by millions and billions of users on the internet.
+Password-based user authentication is a tried-and-true method used by millions, if not probably billions, of users on the internet all over the world.
 These passwords are generally used to provide security for personal accounts like email, e-commerce, online banking, and social media profiles.
-However, with continuously evolving technology, passwords are not as secure as many users think with continuously evolving technology.
+However, with continuously evolving technology, passwords are no longer as secure as many users would like to think, leading to growth in password-less authentication forms.

 Here is a brief explanation of the process of the password-based user authentication method: